abhidas2700-blip/CodeSolve/replit.md

 ## Overview
 ThorEye is a comprehensive audit management web application designed for quality assurance processes.
 It provides role-based access control for managing audit forms, conducting audits, generating reports, and tracking quality metrics.
 The system supports multiple user roles (auditors, team leaders, managers, administrators) with specific permissions.
 Built as a full-stack solution with React frontend and Express.js backend, it's designed for deployment on serverless platforms.
 The project's vision is to streamline quality assurance workflows, improve data accuracy, and provide actionable insights for businesses.

-**CRITICAL DATABASE PERSISTENCE FIXED (Aug 15, 2025)**: Resolved complete database persistence issues where forms and audit reports were not saving to PostgreSQL.
-Fixed both form creation and audit completion to properly call database APIs.
-Bypassed memory storage fallback mechanism that was preventing PostgreSQL persistence.
-All audit data now persists correctly to PostgreSQL database with comprehensive error handling and logging.
-User confirmed audit reports and edits are now saving successfully to database.
-Current status: 5 audit reports in PostgreSQL, all persistence working correctly.
+**CRITICAL FIX COMPLETED (Aug 15, 2025)**: Resolved complete database persistence issues where deleted audits were still showing in reports.
+Implemented proper soft deletion with database marking and automatic localStorage cleanup.
+All audit data now persists correctly to PostgreSQL with proper deletion handling.

 ## User Preferences
 Preferred communication style: Simple, everyday language.